-Businesses can become distressed for many reasons.
-Sometimes, it’s that they’re poorly managed.
-Others are overburdened by debt or need an infusion of capital to market, redesign their products, or update their systems or critical machinery.
+There are lots of reasons businesses can become distressed.
+Some are poorly managed.
+Others are overburdened by debt or need capital to market, redesign their products, or update their systems or critical machinery.
 Still others become distressed because of poor market conditions or changing buyer preferences.

-For prospective buyers, the reason for a business’s distress matters a great deal.
+For prospective buyers, the reason for a business’s distress is very important.
 Some causes may be difficult to overcome; some impossible.
 But you may find that others can be navigated with specific forms of knowhow, capital, and involvement in the business.

 How can I tell if a distressed business has value?

-Due diligence will help you assess whether a distressed business is worth the time, energy, and resources you’ll put into it.
-Through the due diligence process, you’ll look for signs of value—and vitality—that can be developed to bring life back to the business.
-These signs could include a loyal and diverse customer base, high-caliber employees, or capabilities that other firms don’t have.
+The best way to take on this task is through due diligence, a process you can use to assess whether a distressed business is worth the time, energy, and resources you’ll put into it.
+Here, you’ll look for signs of value—and vitality—that can be developed to bring life back to the business.
+These signs could include a loyal and diverse customer base, high-caliber employees, or capabilities other firms don’t have.

 You’ll also need to pinpoint why the business is distressed.
-To do this, you'll need to look beyond the obvious symptoms the business is experiencing and try to find the source of its biggest issues.
-You'll achieve this by examining the business’s financial documents and talking with the management team, employees, customers, and others to understand the full picture.
+To do this, you'll look beyond the obvious symptoms the business is experiencing and find the source of its biggest issues.
+The business’s financial documents will give you some clues.
+You can also learn a lot by talking with the management team, employees, customers, and others involved with the business.

-This smart move can help you avoid assuming the business’s unwanted liabilities, but it can also introduce some tax concerns that you’ll need to weigh before proceeding.
+This smart move can help you avoid assuming the business’s unwanted liabilities, but it can also introduce some tax concerns.
 A tax attorney can help you to understand the risks and benefits.

-Few businesses will announce their distress, but there are some strategies that can help you find businesses worth investigating:
+Few businesses will announce their distress, but there are some strategies that can help you find businesses worth looking into:

-- Pay attention to changes in industry trends, costs of inputs, legislation, tariffs, licensing requirements, and prevailing ideas, and identify businesses that may be suffering because of them.
+- Pay attention to changes in industry trends, costs of inputs, legislation, tariffs, licensing requirements, and prevailing ideas.
+Then, identify businesses that may be suffering because of them.

 - Talk to lenders, customers, suppliers, competitors, and others in your target industry to keep up to date on who’s performing well and who’s struggling to stay afloat.

-There are lots of risks with buying a distressed business.
-Be sure to speak with an attorney who can help you understand the liabilities, judgments, and recourses of a distressed business and work through the complex process of acquisition, which might include negotiating with the business and its creditors, equity holders, bondholders, landlords, and others.
+It can be risky to buy a distressed business.
+Because of this, an attorney is a great resource.
+Be sure to work with an attorney who can help you understand the liabilities, judgments, and recourses of a distressed business.
+Then, lean on their expertise as you work through the complex process of acquisition.
+Their work will likely include negotiating with the business and its creditors, equity holders, bondholders, landlords, and others.

-An accountant will be an important part of your acquisition team, too.
-Lean on your accountant’s expertise to evaluate the business’s debt and taxation issues, examine revenue streams, and help you to determine the right offer price for the business.
+An accountant also deserves a place on your acquisition team, too.
+Lean on your accountant’s expertise to evaluate the business’s debt and tax issues, examine revenue streams, and help you to determine the right offer price for the business.

-Whether you choose to buy a distressed business or purchase one that’s financially solvent, you’ll need to follow a specific series of steps to make your acquisition a success.
+Whether you choose to buy a distressed business or purchase one that’s financially solvent, you’ll need to follow specific steps to make your purchase a success.
 We can help you with every part of this process.
-Log into your owner’s portal for free articles and advice to source and analyze businesses, negotiate terms, and complete your acquisition.
+Log into your owner’s portal for free articles and advice to source and assess businesses, negotiate terms, and complete your acquisition.